-Aviva Investors is Aviva's dedicated asset manager, and responsible investment has been central to their values and investment philosophy for nearly 50 years.
-Aviva Investors took on the management of the Stewardship Funds in April 2018.
-The asset manager then set about reviewing all of the holdings in the portfolios to ensure they remained suitable for the Funds, and tightened the screens that are used to exclude companies and industries from the Stewardship Funds.
+Aviva Investors is Aviva's dedicated asset manager, and sustainable investment has been central to their values and investment philosophy for nearly 50 years.
+Aviva Investors took on the management of the Sustainable Stewardship Funds (known as the Stewardship Funds at the time) in April 2018.
+The philosophy behind the Funds has always been, and remains, to guide capital allocation responsibly, and therefore to exclude or to include a company in the Funds based on what the company does and how it does it.

-Over the past five years, the Stewardship team has engaged with businesses from across all industries on key ESG themes including diversity, plastic pollution and climate change to foster positive change for the environment and for society.
+Engagement and voting remain a major part of the Sustainable Stewardship philosophy.
+The team engages regularly with businesses from different industries around the world on issues, such as climate change and diversity and inclusion, and also plastic pollution, to help foster positive change.
 See the annual Stewardship report in the Key documents section below for examples of engagement and voting statistics.

 What is ESG?